Latest bushfire information from the CFS

 If you have not already contracted a private funeral director, you may be eligible for a basic, dignified funeral, which includes:

 - a weekday cremation service at a church or chapel approved by Funeral AssistanceSA

 - a weekday burial (where culturally or religiously required)

 - funeral director's fee

 - religious minister or celebrant's fee

-- legal certificate fees (not death certificate).
+- fees and charges for all legally required permits (not death certificate).